 Vineet Bhatia joins Abu Dhabi scene

 One of India’s most celebrated chefs recently brought his Rasoi by Vineet concept to the capital and it’s flavoursome and fun.
 With more than a dozen restaurants to his name globally, Mumbai-born Vineet Bhatia is right at home at the Conrad Abu Dhabi Etihad Towers hotel.
 The decor is colorful and the food, well, it’s as good as you’d expect from a two-Michelin star chef.
 Top dishes are the coastal prawn stew with coconut, lemongrass kaffir lime and red chillies, butter chicken, and biryani.

 Mosque views guaranteed

-Li Jiang at The Ritz-Carlton Abu Dhabi Grand Canal hotel not only offers delicious classic and contemporary modern dishes, it can lay claim to having one of the best views of the beautiful Sheikh Zayed Grand Mosque, especially at night.
+Li Jiang at The Ritz-Carlton Abu Dhabi Grand Canal hotel not only offers delicious classic and contemporary modern dishes, but it can also lay claim to having one of the best views of the beautiful Sheikh Zayed Grand Mosque, especially at night.
 Dine on the outdoor terrace with the mosque as the backdrop.
-Or, choose a table inside amid the vibrant interiors with a window to the open kitchen.
+Or choose a table inside amid the vibrant interiors with a window to the open kitchen.
 A must for the dining bucket list if you’ve not been to Abu Dhabi before.

 A Gluten Free eaters’ paradise in Abu Dhabi

 Head to Tawa at Al Muneera Island for a 100 percent gluten free dining experience.
 Those who have restricted diets will be in their element here as the choices are endless.
 Whether you’re craving a burger and chips, a full breakfast, or a sweet treat, you’ll find it here.
 Choose from indoor or outdoor seating options.
-The staff are friendly and helpful and the prices are not too expensive considering the offerings.
+The staff are friendly and helpful, and the prices are not too expensive considering the offerings.

 Beachside dining at its best